Raccoonn/5000-and-9000-Counters-Data-Processing/README.md

 # 2-26-2020:
 Modified Plot_BeverageCounts.py to use a log scale.
 My intention is to account for the larger Iced Coffee beverage counts on the 5000S+ skewing the perspective of the plot.

+Updated main.py to include water estimation and to process both machines in a single go rather than running the script for each machine.